Várzea Paulista (CPTM)

-Várzea Paulista is a train station on CPTM Line 7-Ruby, located in the city of Várzea Paulista.
+Várzea Paulista is a train station on TIC Trens Line 7-Ruby, located in the city of Várzea Paulista.

 History

 Várzea station was opened on 1 July 1891, in a rural area of Jundiaí, during the first period of the railway modernization.
 The development of that region remained stagnant until 1923, when the chemical company L. Queiroz & Cia obtained lands in the city and built a factory next to the railway and the station, leading new residents to the location, known as Várzea, district of Jundiaí.
 In 1954, the district was briefly renamed to Secundino Veiga, as the station.
 In the following decades, Várzea Paulista was emancipated and the station is transferred from federal to state administration.